 - Open the Local Group Policy Editor by either searching for gpedit.msc in the Start Search Box or entering the same in the Run Dialog.

-- On the right pane, find and double click on the Do not display reveal password button option
+- Find and double click on the Do not display reveal password button on the right pane.

-- Now, to remove or disable the Password Reveal Button, check the Enable option and click on OK.
+- To remove or disable the Password Reveal Button, check the Enable option and click on OK.
 However, to bring the reveal button back, click on Disable or Not Configured button.

-Once you have followed the above-mentioned steps, lock your computer and try entering the password; you should no longer see the password reveal button while trying to sign-in to your account.
+Once you have followed the steps mentioned above, lock your computer and try entering the password; you should no longer see the password reveal button while trying to sign-in to your account.

 2] Using Registry Editor

-If you’re running on Windows 10 Home edition, and don’t have access to the Local Group Policy Editor; Here’s how to remove the password reveal button on the sign-in screen on Windows 10 via the Registry Editor.
+If you’re running on Windows 11/10 Home edition and don’t have access to the Local Group Policy Editor; Here’s how to remove the password reveal button on the sign-in screen on Windows 11/10 via the Registry Editor.

 - Bring up the Registry Editor by either searching for regedit in the Start Search Box or entering the same in the Run Dialog.